Photo: Marco_Piunti/E+/Getty Images.

 Some industry experts were not convinced by the paper's conclusions, after it was presented at a scientific meeting in November 2022 and reported by media outlets.

-“Reports of post-cardiac arrest brainwaves have been exaggerated by the media,” said Bruce Greyson, professor and former instructor of Psychiatry and Neurobehavioral Sciences at the University of Virginia School of Medicine in Charlottesville.
-“In fact, our team has not found any link between these brain waves and conscious activity.”
+“Reports of post-cardiac arrest brainwave findings have been exaggerated by the media,” said Bruce Greyson, professor and former instructor of Psychiatry and Neurobehavioral Sciences at the University of Virginia School of Medicine in Charlottesville.
+“In fact, our team has not found any link between these brainwaves and conscious activity.”

 “Patients who had near-death experiences did not have these brain waves, and those who had these brain waves did not have near-death experiences.”

 Greyson is the author of “The Handbook of Near-Death Experiences: Thirty Years of Research.”
-He and Dr. Pim van Lommel, a Dutch cardiologist and author on near-death experiences, sent comments to the scientific journal for publication alongside the study.
-They pointed out that “two of the 28 subjects interviewed had EEG data, but were not among the group who could give a detailed account of the experience.”
+He and Dr. Pim van Lommel, a Dutch researcher and author on near-death experiences, submitted comments to the scientific journal to be published alongside the study.
+They pointed out that “two of the 28 subjects interviewed had EEG data, but were not among those who could elaborate on the experience.”

 “All that research shows is that in some patients, their brains have electrical signals that are constantly present at the same time that other patients claim to have near-death experiences.”

-Mr Parnia said the study's claim that it was unable to match brain signals to near-death experiences in any one patient was accurate.
+Mr. Parnia said the study's assertion that it could not match brain signals with near-death experiences in any one patient was accurate.

 “Our sample size was not large enough.
-The majority of patients did not survive, and we did not have hundreds of survivors to interview.
+Most of the patients did not survive, and we did not have hundreds of survivors to interview.
 That is the reality.
-Of those who survived and had readable EEGs, 40% had signals that their brains had gone from having no activity to showing signs of consciousness.”
+Of those who survived and had readable EEGs, 40% of them had signals that their brains had gone from having no activity to showing signs of consciousness.”

 In addition, Mr. Parnia added, those who survive often have incomplete memories or forget the experience due to sedation measures in the intensive care unit.

-“There is no record of consciousness, which does not mean they were not conscious.
-What we are saying is, ‘This is a completely new field.
+“The absence of documented consciousness does not mean they were not conscious.
+Overall, what we are saying is, ‘This is a completely new field.
 We are entering uncharted territory.’
-And the most important thing is that these are not hallucinations.
+And the most important factor is that these are not hallucinations.
 These are real experiences while the patient is dying,” Parnia said.

 Nguyen Quang Minh (according to CNN)